hyperjump-io/json-schema/README.md

     `$vocabulary` keyword in the meta-schema.
 The only time you would need to load a dialect manually is if you're creating a distinct version of JSON Schema rather than creating a dialect of an existing version of JSON Schema.
+* **getDialectIds**

+    This function retrieves the identifiers of all loaded JSON Schema dialects.
 * **Validation**: Keyword

     A Keyword object that represents a "validate" operation.
 You would use this